umarvortex/Imageslider/README.md

-# Mehran University Top 100 MCQs
+# Computer science Top 100 MCQs

 A web application for Mehran University students to take a timed test of 100 multiple-choice questions (MCQs).
 The application includes a user registration system with WhatsApp approval, a timed test interface, and a comprehensive results summary.